Friday, December 18, 2009

 Headlines from the Real Economy

-[U]nemployed Americans now confront a job market that is bleaker than ever in the current recession, and employment prospects are still getting worse.
+[U]nemployed Americans now confront a job market that is bleaker than ever in the current recession, and employment prospects are still getting worse.14.5 million unemployed does not count the long-term unemployed or those who have given up because there are no jobs in their area.
+The real ratio of unemployed to available jobs might be closer to 10 to 1.

 Job seekers now outnumber openings six to one, the worst ratio since the government began tracking open positions in 2000.
 According to the Labor Department’s latest numbers, from July, only 2.4 million full-time permanent jobs were open, with 14.5 million people officially unemployed.